Jurin-SK/Jurin-SK/README.md

 # About me

-- 👀 I’m interested in programming playing trumpet and video editing 🎺
+- 👀 I’m interested in programming, playing trumpet, cyber security, and graphic 🎺
-- 🌱 I’m currently learning C# WinUI 3
+- 🌱 I’m currently learning OpenGL C++
-- ⚡ Fun fact: Arch Linux better than Ubuntu :D
+- ⚡ Fun fact: There is no fun fact for today :(
 - 😊 I'm an amateur but I like programming very much

 # News